NetApp/terraform-provider-netapp-cloudmanager/README.md

-# Terraform Provider for NetApp Cloud Volumes ONTAP for AWS, GCP and ANF
+# Terraform Provider for NetApp Cloud Volumes ONTAP for AWS, GCP and Azure

-This is the repository for the Terraform Provider for NetApp Cloud Volumes ONTAP (CVO) for AWS, GCP and ANF.
-The Provider can be used with Terraform to work with Cloud Volumes ONTAP for AWS, GCP and ANF resources.
+This is the repository for the Terraform Provider for NetApp Cloud Volumes ONTAP (CVO) for AWS, GCP and Azure.
+The Provider can be used with Terraform to work with Cloud Volumes ONTAP for AWS, GCP and Azure resources.

 For general information about Terraform, visit the [official website][tf-website] and the [GitHub project page][tf-github].